leolanese/Angular-Forms-Performance-Fetch-Search-Filtering/README.md

-# Angular Pagination, Fetch, Search and Real-time filtering
+# Angular (19+) Performance: Pagination, Fetch, Search and Real-time filtering

 - This project serves as a comprehensive demonstration of Angular's flexibility in implementing the same core functionality through different patterns and approaches, each with its own trade-offs in terms of complexity, maintainability, and performance.